slab/quill/docs/guides/building-a-custom-module.md

 Quill's core strength as an editor is its rich API and powerful customization capabilities.
 As you implement functionality on top of Quill's API, it may be convenient to organize this as a module.
 For the purpose of this guide, we will walk through one way to build a word counter module, a commonly found feature in many word processors.

-*Note: Internally modules is how much of Quill's functionality is organized.
+*Note: Internally modules are how much of Quill's functionality is organized.
 You can overwrite these default [modules](/docs/modules/) by implementing your own and registering it with the same name.*

 ### Counting Words

 At its core a word counter simply counts the number of words in the editor and displays this value in some UI.
 Thus we need to:

-1. Listen on text changes in Quill.
+1. Listen for text changes in Quill.
 1. Count the number of words.
 1. Display this value.